jeppestaerk/My-CodeWars-Solutions-Java/README.md

 | [Find the odd int](https://www.codewars.com/kata/54da5a58ea159efa38000836) | [FindTheOddInt.java](https://github.com/jeppestaerk/My-CodeWars-Solutions-Java/blob/master/src/main/java/kata/kyu6/FindTheOddInt.java) | |

-#### 7 Kyu
-**7 kyu** a beginner programming level.
+#### **7 kyu** a beginner programming level.
 At this level the kata will generally challenge users on their core language and API reference knowledge.
 * Iterating arrays and returning a subset of values
 * Basic data type manipulations
 * Basic functional or object-oriented concepts